Medwi/ARP/README.md

 The seeded book is a **USD 1,000,000** diversified demo mandate (equities, ETFs, fixed income, gold, digital sleeve, cash).
 Figures are tagged `data_scope: demo_snapshot` — not live fund NAV.

+NOTE: For quick testing or review, I recommend using the mock data (fixed, reliable, invariant) and admin role (most comprehensive, all features enabled).
+This configuration allows for a reliable and fast full overview of the platform.

 ---

 ## Tester access (start here)